-Vancouver Biennale Awards of Distinction
+Vancouver Biennale Distinguished Artist Awards

 The Vancouver Biennale’s Lifetime Achievement Awards were created in 2005 to honour sculptors who had made significant contributions to art in public spaces and the under-recognized sculptural medium.
 The award statuette, a casting of an original maquette (Hinged Spirit) by internationally recognized Canadian artist Sorel Etrog, has historically been presented by the Biennale to artists for their long-standing contributions to the advancement of public art.

 What follows is a brief history of the awards and the award recipients:

 In the 2005 – 2007 Biennale, Lifetime Achievement Awards in Sculpture and Public Art were presented to sculptors Sorel Etrog (Canada) and Dennis Oppenheim (United States).